curvedinf/dir-assistant/README.md

 Dir-assistant has API support for all major LLM APIs.
 More info in the [LiteLLM Docs](https://docs.litellm.ai/docs/providers).

+## New Features

+* File watching: While running, dir-assistant keeps track of changes to files and updates its index, so now you no longer need to restart dir-assistant refresh your changed files.
+Note: If updating dir-assistant from a previous version, you must delete your `index-cache.sqlite` file.

 ## Setup

 Install `pyenv` if you have not already: https://github.com/pyenv/pyenv-installer